sbogdaniuk/testing-workhop-02-2022/README.md

 ---
 **NOTE**

-No shared logic between apps.
+No shared business logic between apps.
 Only components and utils can be shared.

 ---